ultrasaw/lambda_alerting/README.md

 # lambda_alerting
 A serverless solution using AWS Lambda to monitor and alert on specific security-related events in an AWS environment.
-The infrastructure is defined using Terraform and GitHub Actions.
+The infrastructure is defined with Terraform and deployed via GitHub Actions.
 AWS Services used:
 - Lambda - notifies SNS on mutliple security events.
 - EventBridge - EB Rules invoke Lambda functions.
 - AWS Config - monitors Security Groups for Non-compliance (any TCP/UDP port open to 0.0.0.0/0).